John Linton: Honours and awards

 On 6 May 1941 Lieutenant-Commander John Wallace Linton of HMS Pandora was awarded the Distinguished Service Cross:

 On 15 September 1942 Commander John Wallace Linton, DSC, was appointed a Companion of the Distinguished Service Order:

 On 25 May 1943 Commander John Wallace Linton, DSO, DSC, was posthumously awarded the Victoria Cross for valour in command of HM Submarines:

 The convoy attack specified in the citation occurred off Libya on 28/29 May 1942.

 Legacy

 Linton's body was not recovered and his name appears on the Portsmouth Naval Memorial, Portsmouth, Hampshire, England.
 Panel 72.
 Column 3.
 His Victoria Cross is on display in the Lord Ashcroft Gallery at the Imperial War Museum, London.
 A JD Wetherspoon's public house has been renamed in his honour in his hometown of Newport.

 Linton was not the only member of his family to be lost aboard a Royal Navy submarine.
-His son, Sub-Lieutenant William F. Linton, was among the 75 men who perished when the A-class submarine HMS Affray was lost in a training exercise on 16 April 1951.
+His eldest son, Sub-Lieutenant William F. Linton, was among the 75 men who perished when the A-class submarine HMS Affray was lost in a training exercise on 16 April 1951.